pygsuite/pygsuite/deprecated_docs/quickstart/slides.md

 )
 ```

-Then we can loop through the countdown to add ours slides.
+Then we can loop through the countdown to add our slides.

 ```python
 for idx in reversed(range(1, 5)):